Request a Demo

 When do you need a PIM alongside an ERP?

-A PIM becomes relevant when:
+A PIM is relevant when:

 • Product information comes from multiple sources

-• Marketing, sales and e-commerce use the same data
+• Marketing, sales, and e-commerce use the same data

-• Product data needs to be shared with customers, suppliers or partners
+• Product data needs to be shared with customers, suppliers, or partners

-Can a PIM connect to my ERP?
+Can a PIM integrate with my ERP?

-The ERP usually provides:
+The ERP typically provides:

-• Base product attributes
+• Basic product attributes

-• Pricing and inventory data
+• Price and inventory data

 • Supplier information

-The PIM adds:
+A PIM adds:

 • Commercial product information